snick512/Cloudflare/README.md

 # Cloudflare
  A Cloudflare tool to manage the basics of zones using their direct API.
+An AI experiment.

  The .sh is for a simple, terminal based interface style, and remains open until terminated.